ProfessorAO/deepagents-virtualflow/README.md

 - [ ] Create an example of a deep coding agent built on top of this
 - [ ] Benchmark the example of [deep research agent](examples/research/research_agent.py)
 - [ ] Add human-in-the-loop support for tools

+## Attribution

+This distribution is based on and owes a lot to the original work in [hwchase17/deepagents](https://github.com/hwchase17/deepagents).
+We’ve adapted and expanded it for Virtualflow Technologies’ production needs while keeping the spirit of the original project.